united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

 2. Select the service that you want to access.
 3. Scroll down to the **Connection** section and click the **Forward...** button.
-4. From the dialog, you can choose a port on your local machine to forward the port from, or you can leave it empty to use a random port.
+4. From the dialog, you can choose a port on your local machine to forward the cluster port from, or you can leave it empty to use a random port.
 5. Click **Forward** to apply the changes.
 6. If you left the checkbox **Open in browser** checked, then the service will open in your default browser.

 You can see and manage the forwarded ports of your cluster in the **Network** > **Port Forwarding** section.

+{{< notice warning >}}
+Port forwarding can be unstable, especially if the connection to the cluster is slow.
+If you are experiencing issues, try to create a LoadBalancer service instead.
+{{< /notice >}}

 <!-- discussion -->